top of page

 MBM.png

-Maurizio Bianchi Mattioli is the founding Principal of Studio MBM.
-His diverse portfolio extends across the globe and many projects have earned international acclaim.
-Maurizio has a strong commitment to architectural education, serving as an Adjunct Assistant Professor at Columbia University - Graduate School of Architecture Planning and Preservation.
-He has also held teaching positions at the UPenn, Pratt, and has been selected as a guest critic at Cornell, NYIT, Cooper Union, Pratt, and Yale.
+Maurizio Bianchi Mattioli is the founding principal of Studio MBM, with over 18 years of professional experience.
+His diverse portfolio spans the globe, and many of his projects have earned international acclaim.
+Maurizio is deeply committed to architectural education, serving as an Adjunct Assistant Professor at the Columbia University Graduate School of Architecture, Planning, and Preservation.
+He has also taught at the University of Pennsylvania, Pratt Institute, and has been a guest critic at Cornell University, NYIT, Cooper Union, Pratt, and Yale University.

-Maurizio holds a Masters in Advanced Architectural Design from Columbia University and a Masters of Architecture from the University of South Florida.
-He is LEED Accredited.
+Maurizio holds a Master of Advanced Architectural Design from Columbia University and a Master of Architecture from the University of South Florida.
+He is also LEED Accredited.

 Previous Experiences